CU-DBMI/mondaydotcom-utils/README.md

 ## Getting Started

-This uses the `poetry` which is ironically installed as,
+This uses the `poetry` instead of setuptools.
+Install it with pip.

     pip install poetry